sbhbenjamin/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-primary">:bulb: **Note:**
-* Keywords are case-insensitive
-* Harmonia does not include partial keyword matches, i.e. `NAME_KEYWORD`s and `DESCRIPTION_KEYWORD`s need to be complete words.
+* Harmonia does not include partial keyword matches, i.e. only tasks containing keywords that match `NAME_KEYWORD`s and `DESCRIPTION_KEYWORD`s exactly will be retrieved.
 </div>

 [Return to Top](#table-of-contents-toc)